Course Outline

 Format:

-Develop a written health promotion formative and process evaluation plan for a health promotion resource and two (2) of the strategies included in the strategy portfolio you developed in Task 2, Strategy portfolio presentation.
-You will also draw on your Task 1 Evidence summary for this task.
+Develop a written health promotion formative evaluation plan for a health promotion resource and process evaluation plan for two (2) of the strategies included in the strategy portfolio you developed in Task 1.

-The formative evaluation plan component will include a plan for gathering feedback from stakeholders on the appropriateness of a health promotion resource for a community/population.
+The formative evaluation plan will detail a plan for gathering feedback from stakeholders on the appropriateness of a health promotion resource.

-The process evaluation plan component will include a justification for the process evaluation to assess project strategies and activities.
-For each element of process evaluation [exposure, participation, delivery, program satisfaction, context] you will identify an indicator of change and how you will measure any changes.
-This will include process performance indicators and relevant data collection methods and tools, types, sources, and timeframes.
-Once you have developed your process evaluation you will develop 10 questions to be included in a survey tool to collect process evaluation data.
+The process evaluation plan will include a justification for the process evaluation to assess project strategies and activities.
+For each element of process evaluation [exposure, participation, delivery, program satisfaction, context] you will identify an indicator of change and relevant data collection methods and tools, types, sources, and timeframes.
+Once you have established your process evaluation, you will develop 10 questions to be included in a survey tool to collect process evaluation data.

 Use Vancouver-style referencing.